-In Part 2 of SHIT HAPPENS I talked about botched train trips that were easily fixed or just took some patience.
+In Part 2 of SHIT HAPPENS I talked about botched train trips that were easily fixed or simply took patience.

 This post I’ll talk about losing very important things that can’t easily be fixed.